Who plays center field for the Tigers? If you’re not from Detroit, chances are you’re drawing a blank.

 That all said, even with Mahtook’s personality, the Tigers are a rebuilding team in no condition to compete for a World Series.
 The Tigers have the third worst record in the American League, and it’s not getting any prettier.
 Mahtook’s splash only goes so far.

-Still, at 27 years of age, Mahtook’s 2017 campaign proves that wherever he plays, he has the ingredients both on and off the field to make for an excellent career in the big leagues.
+Still, at 27 years of age, Mahtook’s 2017 campaign proves that wherever he plays, he has the ingredients both on and off the field to make for an solid career in the big leagues.